-Secure Collection Stations must have safes.
-Only personnel at Secure Collection Stations should know the combinations to safes and codes to alarms.
+No more than two personnel at each Secure Collection Station should know the combinations to safes and codes to alarms.
 Management should consider changing safe combinations and security codes when there is turnover in responsible persons or other individuals with knowledge of the combination.
 Access Control will conduct a regular accounting of all issued keys for offices with receipt handling responsibilities and address control issues associated with the lost keys with department management.
-Management should consider rekeying Secure Collection Station locks when keys are lost or misplaced and when employees with the keys leave or transfer.
+Management should consider re-keying Secure Collection Station locks when keys are lost or misplaced and when employees with the keys leave or transfer.

 Employees who handle cash receipts must take reasonable care to minimize loss.
 They should avoid counting receipts in open view of the public or of employees not having receipt handling responsibilities, whenever possible.
-Further, they must:
+Further, to the extent permissible, they must:

-- Never leave cash or other negotiable instruments, unsecured and unattended. - Transport all deposits in a secured manner, preferably in locked moneybags (Note that deposits over \$5,000 should be couriered to the Deposit Drop by two individuals when practicable.
-University police may be called to provide an armed officer at the discretion of the FO or their designee). - Report any missing receipts to the Controller's Office immediately.
+- Never leave cash or other negotiable instruments, unsecured and unattended. - Transport all deposits in a secured manner, preferably in sealed deposit bags hidden from public sight.
+University police may be called to provide an armed officer at the discretion of the FBM, department supervisor or their designee(s).

+• All loss of cash receipts must be reported to The Risk Management Department and the Controller's Office immediately or upon discovery.